GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/locks.rst

 .. index:: single: locks

-There are several locking mechanisms available in daScript.
+There are several locking mechanisms available in Daslang.
 They are designed to ensure runtime safety of the code.

 ----------------
 Context locks